Bobsleigh-Lochner leads another German sweep of Two-Man

 CORTINA D'AMPEZZO, Italy, Feb 17 : Germany swept the medals at the Olympic Two-Man bobsleigh for the second Games in a row on Tuesday but this time it was Johannes Lochner, who won two silvers in Beijing, on top of the podium and perennial champion Francesco Friedrich in second.

-Lochner and Georg Fleischhauer dominated the event from start to finish to end an incredible 1.34 seconds clear of Friedrich, who had been seeking a record fifth gold, and his brakeman Alexander Schuller.
+Lochner and Georg Fleischhauer dominated the event from start to finish, clocking the fastest time in every run, to end an incredible 1.34 seconds clear of Friedrich, who had been seeking a record fifth gold, and his brakeman Alexander Schuller.

 Adam Ammour and Alexander Schaller took bronze.
 Beijing was the first time a country had swept the medals in any bobsleigh event and now Germany have done it again in the same event.

-Having been the bridesmaid for so long, Lochner has been on top in the World Cup all season, winning six of the seven Two-Man races as Tuesday’s medallists underlined their total dominance by filling all three podium places in six of the seven races.
+Having been the bridesmaid for so long, Lochner has been on top in the World Cup all season, winning six of the seven Two-Man races.

-He carried that form into the Olympics, taking a grip on the event on Monday as he opened a huge 0.8 second lead over Friedrich.
+He carried that form into the Olympics, taking a grip on the event on Monday as he opened a huge 0.8 second lead over Friedrich at halfway.

 On Tuesday, the coldest night of the Games so far in Cortina, the ice presented a real challenge in the upper parts of the course and Lochner’s first-out time of 54.89 initially looked to have been sub-par.

-However, the opposite was true as Friedrich had to fight some early skids and clocked 55.01 to send Lochner into the final run with a hefty cushion.
+However, the opposite was true as Friedrich had to fight some early skids and clocked 55.01 to send Lochner into the final run with an even bigger cushion hefty cushion.

-He duly signed off with the fastest time of the fourth run to end up a huge 1.34 clear in an event that is often decided by hundredths.
+He duly stretched it again to end up a scarcely believable 1.34 clear in an event that is often decided by hundredths.

+"There’s nothing better than when a plan works out.
+I'm so happy, I can't describe this," Lochner said.
+"To have this big a lead, it’s unbelievable."

 He will get a chance to climb above him when all three German pilots go again in the Four-Man, for which training starts on Wednesday morning.